Security Failure? Our Legal Take: 3 Injured in Campus Crossing Apartment Shooting, Statesboro

 Continue reading →

-Did negligent security contribute to the death of this young man?
-Read Our Legal Take to find out if the victim’s family may have a legal avenue for justice and a claim for compensation.
+Did negligent security contribute to the injury of this young man?
+We represent, and have recovered millions of dollars for, individuals who have suffered an injury or tragic loss as a consequence of negligent security in Georgia.
+Read Our Legal Take to find out if the victim may have a legal avenue for justice and claim for substantial compensation, or call now for a free consultation with our legal team at 229.389.4900.

 Local News